-- Annual Kabuki Theater will be held on November 3. - The traditional crafts of straw, bamboo and weaving are demonstrated mainly on Sundays. - Seasonal displays can be seen at either the Kitamura, the Hara or the Kiyomiya House.
-These illustrate celebratory events throughout the year, such as the New Year's Day, the Doll's Festival and the Boy's Festival in spring, and the Bon Festival in summer. - You can try the traditional indigo-dyeing in the Traditinal Dyeing Workshop at the West Gate.
+- The traditional crafts of straw, bamboo and weaving are demonstrated mainly on Sundays. - Seasonal displays can be seen at either the Kitamura, the Hara or the Kiyomiya House.
+These illustrate celebratory events throughout the year, such as the New Year's Day, the Doll's Festival and the Boy's Festival in spring, and the Bon Festival in summer. - You can try the traditional indigo-dyeing in the Traditional Dyeing Workshop at the West Gate.